Skip to content

 Episode 16 – It’s Mine, not Yours!
 Property Law in Context

-January 5, 2025 by Stephen Bottomley and Stephen Parker
+August 3, 2025January 5, 2025 by Emeritus Professor Stephen Bottomley and Emeritus Professor Stephen Parker

 You might think the idea of property is straightforward.
 In a way, it is.
 Almost anything tangible and many things intangible are capable of being … Read more

-Tags civil law, common law, property law
+Tags civil law, common law, ownership, property, property law

 Episode 15 – Prove It!
 How persuaded must we be in law?

-September 21, 2024 by Stephen Bottomley and Stephen Parker
+August 3, 2025September 21, 2024 by Emeritus Professor Stephen Bottomley and Emeritus Professor Stephen Parker

 It’s well known that for someone to be found guilty of a crime, the decision-maker must be persuaded “beyond a reasonable doubt”.
 This is the … Read more